verifereum/funding/vyper/vyper-verified-compilation.md

 ## Project Abstract

-We will create a formally verified compiler for Vyper that is usable by real applications.
+We will create a formally verified compiler for [Vyper](https://vyperlang.org) that is usable by real applications.
 This project addresses the critical need for trustworthy smart contract development on Ethereum by ensuring that compiled bytecode faithfully preserves the intended semantics of source programs.
 Not having to worry about compiler bugs will strengthen the case for source-level application verification.

-Formal verification in our context means that the EVM bytecode produced by the compiler exhibits behaviors only as allowed by the semantics of the source Vyper program.
+Formal verification in our context means that the EVM (Ethereum Virtual Machine) bytecode produced by the compiler exhibits behaviors only as allowed by the semantics of the source Vyper program.
 This means that developers and users only need to inspect or reason about the source program to trust that the deployed contract behaves as expected, eliminating the compiler as a point of vulnerability.

-All semantics and proofs will be developed in higher-order logic using the HOL4 interactive theorem prover, providing a small trusted computing base and mechanical verification of all claims.
+All semantics and proofs will be developed in higher-order logic using [the HOL4 interactive theorem prover](https://hol-theorem-prover.org), providing a small trusted computing base and mechanical verification of all claims.
 This approach not only ensures compiler correctness but also establishes a foundation for comprehensive correctness proofs of applications written in Vyper, which can then also be carried out in HOL4.

 ## Objectives

 Our primary objective is to develop a verified subset of the Vyper compiler that produces usable bytecode with semantics preservation guarantees.
 Success for this project is defined by:

-1. Developing and formalising semantics for a substantial subset of Vyper in HOL4
+1. Developing and formalising semantics for Vyper (or a substantial subset thereof) in HOL4
 2. Creating a formal model of EVM execution that accurately captures all relevant behaviors
 3. Implementing an executable compiler within the logic that preserves source program semantics
 4. Producing a working compiler that developers can use for real applications
 5. Contributing to making Vyper's language specification more explicit and formal

 We will measure success through:
-- Completeness of the formalisation (percentage of Vyper language features covered)
+- Completeness of the formalisation (proportion of Vyper language features covered)
 - Validation of the formalisation (conformance with existing test suites and examples)
 - Correctness guarantees (strength and interpretability of theorems proved about the compiler)
 - Usability (ability to compile real-world contracts, comparable output with the production unverified compiler)
 - Academic output (quality and number of publications)

-Objective 1 is partially covered by an already-awarded grant from the ESP (FY25-1892).
-Work towards objective 2 has already been done as part of the [Verifereum](https://verifereum.org) project.
+Objective 1 is partially covered by an already-awarded grant from the ESP (Ecosystem Support Program) (ID: FY25-1892), and work is already underway.
+Substantial work towards objective 2 has been done already as part of the [Verifereum](https://verifereum.org) project.

 ## Outcomes